SEServerExtender/EssentialsPlugin/README.md

 Options:
 - RestartEnabled - This allows you to turn Restart off or on
+- RestartAddedProcesses - This is a multline field that allows you to run things in between restarts.
+Each line is a seperate process in the restart batch file.
 - RestartItems - These items allow you to define notifications that occur before a restart happens.
 You set a message, you set the minutes before restart the message will be shown, and you can force a save or stop all ships.
-- RestartTime - The time, in minutes, when the restart will occur.
-Default is 720 (12 hours)
+They are defined as followed:
+  -
+- RestartTimeItems - These items allow you to define a time of day of when you'd like a restart to take place.
+They are defined as followed:
+  -

 Chat Information Commands with interval based repeats
 -----------------------------------------------------